You want to know how to write a book, but you’re not sure where to start.

 All writers create a mental image of their imaginary characters, so why not imaginary readers?

 Sure, it’s a mental thing.
-But if you can grab the attention of your imaginary readers, you are on your way to hopefully getting the attention of real book buyers when you publish your book.
+But if you can grab the attention of your imaginary readers, you are on your way to hopefully getting the attention of genuine book buyers when you publish your book.

 Stay motivated and get it done